 These Devilled Eggs (or Deviled Eggs if you are in the US) are a Weight Watchers dream!
-They are Zero SmartPoints per portion and taste divine!
+They are Zero SmartPoints per portion on the Blue and Purple plan and 2 SmartPoints on the Green plan and they taste divine!

 They are one of the easiest things to make and can be enjoyed for lunch, dinner or for a tasty snack any time of the day.